 CTE and Modulus: The Combined Effect on Thermal Stress

-In high-temperature potting applications, the combined effect of CTE and modulus on thermomechanical stress is more important than either property in isolation.
-The stress a potting compound exerts on a component during thermal cycling is approximately proportional to:
+In high-temperature potting applications, the combined effect of CTE and modulus on thermomechanical stress matters more than either property alone.
+The stress a compound exerts on a component during cycling is approximately proportional to Stress ≈ E × ΔCTE × ΔT, where E is modulus, ΔCTE is the CTE mismatch between compound and substrate, and ΔT is the temperature change — reducing any of the three reduces stress on the assembly.

-A silicone compound with a CTE of 250 ppm/°C and a modulus of 1 MPa generates far less stress than an epoxy compound with a CTE of 60 ppm/°C and a modulus of 8,000 MPa — despite having a fourfold higher CTE — because the modulus difference overwhelms the CTE difference.
-This explains why compliant encapsulants often outperform their CTE disadvantage in thermal cycling environments.
+A silicone with a CTE of 250 ppm/°C and a modulus of 1 MPa generates far less stress than an epoxy with a CTE of 60 ppm/°C and a modulus of 8,000 MPa, despite the fourfold higher CTE, because the modulus difference overwhelms it — which is why compliant encapsulants often outperform their CTE disadvantage in cycling environments.
+For high-Tg epoxy, CTE reduction through silica or alumina filling, combined with toughening agents, provides a balanced approach to thermomechanical performance.

 Electrical Properties at Operating Temperature